-A Heal doctor, medical assistant, or nurse can provide flu shots at your location and on your schedule.
+Starting in October, a Heal provider can administer flu shots at your location and on your schedule.
 Influenza, or the flu, is a contagious, viral respiratory infection that mainly affects the upper respiratory tract but in some cases can also affect the lower respiratory tract.
 Although most people infected with the flu experience mild to moderate symptoms, according to the Centers for Disease Control and Prevention, serious outcomes of flu infection are more common among certain groups of people including:

 - Young children under the age of 5